teoshibin/packwiz-set-side/README.md

 ```

 ### Option 2
-Running from source, which will require python and packages.
+Running from source, which will require `Python 3.10.5` and packages.
 Clone this repo and open terminal in repo folder.
 Bash commands as follow:
 ```sh
 python -m venv pwss/venv